seankmartin/three-js-journey/README.md

     npm i --save-dev @types/node
     ```

-9. Optionally, it can be a good idea to customise the canvas.
-That would be something like:
+9. Optionally, it can be a you can customise the canvas.
+That would be something like (not gl params here are actually the default):

     ```tsx
     <Canvas